 #TURNERPRIZE

-The Turner Prize will be presented for the first time at Ferens Art Gallery in Hull, with an exhibition of work by this year's shortlisted artists: Hurvin Anderson, Andrea Büttner, Lubaina Himid and Rosalind Nashashibi.
-The exhibition will run from 26 September 2017 to 7 January 2018, as a highlight of Hull UK City of Culture.
+The Turner Prize will be presented at the Ferens Art Gallery in Hull for the first time, with an exhibition of work by this year's shortlisted artists: Hurvin Anderson, Andrea Büttner, Lubaina Himid and Rosalind Nashashibi.
+The exhibition will run from 26 September 2017 to 7 January 2018, and will be a highlight of Hull UK City of Culture.

 One of the most important art prizes in the world, the Turner Prize was established in 1984 and aims to promote public debate around new developments in contemporary British art.
-The winner of Turner Prize 2017 will be announced on Tuesday 5 December 2017 at an award ceremony in Hull broadcast live on the BBC, the broadcast partner for the event.
+The winner of Turner Prize 2017 will be announced on Tuesday 5 December 2017 at an award ceremony in Hull, broadcast live on the BBC, the broadcast partner for the event.

 The exhibition features work by the four nominated artists (in alphabetical order):